Tom Clancy's Rainbow Six (video game): Rainbow Six Mission Pack: Eagle Watch

-Tom Clancy's Rainbow Six Mission Pack: Eagle Watch is an expansion pack of the original game, released for PC only on January 31, 1999.
+Tom Clancy's Rainbow Six Mission Pack: Eagle Watch is an expansion pack of the original game, released exclusively for Windows in North America on January 26, 1999, and in Europe in February 1999.
 It adds five new missions, four new operatives from the Rainbow Six novel, three new weapons, and new multiplayer modes.
 The new missions, unrelated to each other or the original campaign, take place in 2001 and follow Rainbow's high-profile operations in landmark locations around the world, namely the Buran spaceplane in Russia, the Taj Mahal in India, the Forbidden City in China, the Palace of Westminster in the United Kingdom, and the Capitol in the United States.
-The expansion was packaged with the original game as Tom Clancy's Rainbow Six Gold Pack Edition in 1999.
+The expansion was packaged with the original game as Tom Clancy's Rainbow Six: Gold Pack Edition when it was released in 1999 in North America in June and in the United Kingdom in September.
+The Nintendo 64 port includes some of the missions from Eagle Watch, and the Dreamcast port contains all of them.

 Reception

-Rainbow Six was met with mostly positive reviews on PC, though the console ports received relatively lower ratings.
-Review aggregator Metacritic displays a score of 85 out of 100 for the PC port.
+Tom Clancy's Rainbow Six was met with mostly positive reviews on PC, though the console ports received relatively lower ratings.
+Review aggregator Metacritic displays a score of 85 out of 100 for the PC version.
 Video game review aggregator GameRankings displays scores of 82% for PC, 74% for the Nintendo 64, 48% for the PlayStation, 54% for the Game Boy Color, and 73% for the Dreamcast.

 Overall gameplay was positively received.
 The game's difficulty and playstyle differences to contemporary shooters such as Quake II and GoldenEye 007 were highlighted by multiple reviewers, as was the detailed planning stage.
-Trent C. Ward, reviewing the PC port for IGN, praised the complexities of the planning stage, realistic damage, competent AI, and freedom to complete missions from multiple approaches, saying it was "unlike any first-person shooter yet made."
-PC Gamer US called the game "an enthralling package loaded to the brim with tense, nail-biting gameplay, slick technology, and excellent replayability", and "undoubtedly one of the most original and best games of the year."
-Jeremy Dunham of IGN, reviewing the Dreamcast port, praised the game's change in pace: "Long exposed to mindless romps and pointless first-person gore-fest clones, the ability to actually think and THEN destroy puts a big ol' smile on my face."
+Trent C. Ward, reviewing the PC version for IGN, praised the complexities of the planning stage, realistic damage, competent AI, and freedom to complete missions from multiple approaches, saying it was "unlike any first-person shooter yet made."
+PC Gamer US called the game "an enthralling package loaded to the brim with tense, nail-biting gameplay, slick technology, and excellent replayability" and "undoubtedly one of the most original and best games of the year."
+Jeremy Dunham of IGN, reviewing the Dreamcast port, praised the game's change in pace, saying, "Long exposed to mindless romps and pointless first-person gore-fest clones, the ability to actually think and THEN destroy puts a big ol' smile on my face."
 Push Square's Sam Brooke, reviewing the PlayStation port in a 2018 retrospective, enjoyed the sense of accomplishment from completing challenging missions properly, calling it "a trailblazer in its genre".
 Alan Dunkin of GameSpot noted the game could be difficult, but to the point of sometimes being frustrating.